top of page

 1. Moisturize Regularly:

 - Keep your tattoo moisturized even after it has healed.
-Use a fragrance-free lotion to
+Use a fragrance-free lotion to maintain skin hydration.

 2. Use Sunscreen:

 - Protect your tattoo from the sun to prevent fading.
-Use a high SPF sunscreen
+Use a broad-spectrum SPF 50 sunscreen whenever your tattoo will be exposed to sunlight.

 3. Maintain Healthy Skin: